-Over the last year, I felt the Lord leading me to move my family to Cape Town to serve the Lord by serving Andrew.
-I came from 16 years living in the Isle of Man, in business, and serving part-time with Jonathan and the other IOM elders and seeing the positive changes in Living Hope Church as a result of Andrew and the Four12 team’s input.
+Over the last year, I felt the Lord leading me to move my family to Cape Town to serve the Lord by serving Andrew Selley.
+I came from 16 years of living in the Isle of Man, in business, and serving part-time with Jonathan and the other IOM elders, and seeing the positive changes in Living Hope Church as a result of Andrew and the Four12 team’s input.

-I’ve had the privilege of being Andrew’s PA, and I’ve therefore had somewhat of a unique view of both him and Joshua Generation Church (JoshGen).
-I’ve sat with Andrew in many contexts, including at home with Emsie and Enyah his daughter.
-I’ve seen him in the full range of work contexts, from admin meetings to Global conferences, and everything in between… including gatherings, meetings with leaders, elders, directing elders, meetings with leaders of other churches, with staff and partners of ‘Freedom of Religion South Africa’ – discussing how to protect the church legally from the attempts of the state to legislate our freedom to believe and teach the Bible, in church and at home.
-I’ve seen him with European, Brazilian, South African, White, Black, Coloured, leaders and saints.
+I’ve had the privilege of being Andrew’s PA, and have therefore had somewhat of a unique view of both him and Joshua Generation Church (JoshGen).
+I’ve sat with Andrew in many contexts, including at home with Emsie, his wife, and Enyah, his daughter.
+I’ve seen him in the full range of work contexts, from admin meetings to global conferences to gatherings to meetings with leaders, elders, directing elders, leaders of other churches, with staff and partners of ‘Freedom of Religion South Africa’, in which they discussed how to protect the church legally from the attempts of the state to legislate our freedom to believe and teach the Bible, in church and at home.
+I’ve seen him with European, Brazilian, South African; white, black, coloured; leaders and saints.